 Mercedes-AMG Team AKKA ASP

 AMG’s third works-supported squad is Team AKKA ASP.
 The French team switched to the German brand in 2016 and scored a hard-fought second place in the Spa 24 Hours that year, bouncing back from a first-lap minutes-long stop-and-go penalty for a technical infringement during the qualification.
 AKKA ASP’s podium finish turned out to not be a fluke, as the team would grow to become a championship-winning squad with AMG works driver Raffaele Marciello as its star driver.

 Former Blancpain GT Sprint Cup champion Vincent Abril joins forces with Marciello this year, but luck has not been particularly on Abril and reigning Blancpain GT champion Marciello’s side until the recent sprint races at Zandvoort where they finally tasted victory again.
 Rising star Fabian Schiller teams up with Marciello and Abril in the Ardennes.

 Silver Cup championship leaders Nico Bastian, Timur Boguslavskiy and Felipe Fraga will have set their sights on another class win and finishing as high up the order as possible.
 In Monza that was fourth place overall.

 Mercedes-AMG Team GruppeM Racing

-The final of the AMG factory-supported teams is GruppeM Racing, the only full-season Intercontinental GT Challenge representatives of Mercedes-AMG.
+The final of the AMG factory-supported teams is GruppeM Racing, the only full-season Intercontinental GT Challenge representative of Mercedes-AMG.
 The Hong Kong-based team leads the championship due to second and third places in respectively Bathurst and Laguna Seca.
 Maximilian Buhk and Maximilian Götz have to do it without Marciello this time as the Italian is on duty with AKKA ASP.
-He’s replaced by Lucas Auer.
+He’s replaced with Lucas Auer.

 #999 Mercedes-AMG Team GruppeM Racing